christopherseaman/ds217-exam-2/exam2.md

 - This exam consists of four interconnected questions analyzing MS patient data
 - Submit your solutions as separate files with the names specified in each question
 - Each question builds upon the previous ones - complete them in order
+- If you get stuck, reach out to the TA for assistance.

 ## Data Validation Checkpoints

 After each step, verify your results:

+- All questions: Summarize your efforts and results in `readme.md`
-- Q1: Cleaned CSV should have no empty lines, comments, or extra commas
+- Q1: Cleaned CSV should be named `ms_data.csv` and have no empty lines, comments, or extra commas
 - Q2: All patients should have consistent insurance types across visits
 - Q3: Check for outliers before running statistical tests
 - Q4: Verify plot readability by viewing at different zoom levels